 4. Be Understanding

-People with Alzheimer's are less likely to improve their skills or remember directions.
+Alzheimer's makes it hard to improve skills or remember directions.
 So you need to make adjustments for how much your loved one can -- and can't -- do.

 Lewis says, for example, you could let your mother set the table as best as she's able.
 If you later need to quietly rearrange the silverware in its correct order, that's OK.